airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 The main program code is pretty simple.
 You push the arguments onto the stack, call the function, and then move the stack pointer back.
-The result is stored in EAX.
+The result is stored in _%eax_.
 Note that between the two calls to `power`, we save the first value onto the stack.
-This is because the only register that is guaranteed to be saved is EBP-INDEXED.
+This is because the only register that is guaranteed to be saved is _%ebp_.
 Therefore we push the value onto the stack, and pop the value back off after the second function call is complete.